forvalho/household/README.md

 ```
 Coverage reports are generated in the `coverage/` directory.

+**Current Status**: Test suite is being refined.
+Coverage is approximately 73% with ongoing improvements to ensure all features are properly tested.

 ## Project Structure

 The application follows a modular structure for better organization and maintainability: